Skip to content

 By bundling the concept of work up with pressures and tension, all sorts of confusions can arise, so I like to restrict my use of the word force in much the same way I limit my use of the word mass.

 Ideally, the word force should only be used when there is a transfer of energy from one object to another.
-In all other cases, pressure and tension should be used.
+In all other cases, pressure, force-fields and tension should be used.

-What would follow from such a labeling is that the magnetic, electrical and gravitational forces would be re-labeled as pressures, because none of these forces do any actual transferring of energy.
+If we do this, the magnetic, electrical and gravitational forces would be relabeled as force-fields or pressures, because none of these forces do any actual transferring of energy.

-To illustrate this, we can take the case of a wood block laying on the floor.
+To illustrate, we can take the case of a wood block laying on the floor.

-If I pick the block up, it is I who transfer some of my energy to the block.
-Gravity is merely providing a low pressure environment.
+If I pick the block up, it is I who transfer energy to the block.
+Gravity merely provides a low pressure environment.

-When I put the block onto a shelf, I have given the block some of my energy.
+When I put the block onto a shelf, I’ve given the block some of my energy.
 This energy is stored in the block.

 If the block slides off the shelf, gravity pulls it to the floor.
 However, gravity does not add any energy to the block.
-The potential energy in the block is merely converted to kinetic energy.
+We get an acceleration, but the energy in the block remains the same.
+For accounting purposes, we can say that potential energy is converted into kinetic energy.
+But no actual transformation is going on.

-It is only when the block hits the floor that energy is transferred from the block to its environment.
-The energy that I gave the block when I put it into its place in the shelf is transferred to the floor, mostly in the form of heat.
+It is only when the block hits the floor that it yields any energy to its environment.
+Only then is energy transported out of it, mostly in the form of sound and heat.

-This same logic can be used to the magnetic force and electric force as well.
-They do not add or subtract energy in a system.
+This same logic applies to the magnetic force and electric force as well.
+They do not add or subtract energy.
 The energy is always applied mechanically to the system, as explained in the chapter on motors and generators.

 Big ship, big inertia By Wmeinhart - Foto wurde mit einem Panoramaprogramm aus drei Fotos zusammengesetzt, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=124261